lukeweigand/TCG-Deckhand/docs/tasks.md

 - **Repository Pattern (Oct 28, 2025):** Database operations separated into card_operations.py and deck_operations.py provides clean separation of concerns and makes testing easier.

 ### One Piece TCG Rules Clarifications
+- **First Turn Attack Restriction (Oct 30, 2025):** Neither player can attack on their very first turn (player 1's turn 1, player 2's turn 2).
+This applies to both leaders and characters, even those with Rush.
+Rush only bypasses the "played this turn" summoning sickness, not the first turn restriction.
+- **Summoning Sickness Rules (Oct 30, 2025):** Characters and leaders cannot attack on the turn they are played (summoning sickness).
+Rush ability bypasses this restriction EXCEPT for the first turn rule above.
+Leaders also have summoning sickness but it only matters on turn 1 (since they start on the field).
+- **Leader Can Attack (Oct 30, 2025):** Leaders can attack and become RESTED just like characters.
+During REFRESH phase, leaders are untapped back to ACTIVE along with characters.
+Leader state is tracked separately from characters.
+- **DON!!
+Refresh Mechanics (Oct 30, 2025):** At the start of each turn (REFRESH phase): (1) all DON!! attached to cards return to the active pool, (2) 2 new DON!! are added from don_deck to don_pool (capped at 10 total), (3) all characters and leader are untapped to ACTIVE.
 - **Battle Resolution (Oct 30, 2025):** Attack succeeds if attacker power >= defender power.
 Defense succeeds if defender power > attacker power.
 This asymmetry means equal power favors the attacker (matching official One Piece TCG rules).
 - **Blocker Mechanics (Oct 30, 2025):** Only one blocker per attack.
 Blocker must be ACTIVE to block.
 When blocking, blocker becomes RESTED and becomes the new target.
 Defender can then play counters on top of blocker usage (blocker → counter → resolve order).
 - **Counter Cards (Oct 30, 2025):** Counter events can only be played during battle (counter phase).
 After use, they go to trash.
 Effects vary by card ("+2000 to character", "-3000 to opponent", etc.).
 Multiple counters can be played on a single battle.
 - **DON!!
 Power Bonuses (Oct 30, 2025):** DON!! attached to characters/leaders only provide +1000 power during YOUR turn, not opponent's turn.
 This is crucial for battle calculations - defender's attached DON!! don't help when being attacked.
+- **Trigger Effects (Oct 30, 2025):** Trigger effects are OPTIONAL.
+When a life card with [Trigger] is taken, the player may choose to activate it or decline.
+This is important for strategy (some triggers might not be beneficial in certain situations).
 - **Win Condition - Leader Defeat (Oct 29, 2025):** A player does NOT lose when their life reaches 0.
 They can continue playing at 0 life.
 They only lose when they take damage WHILE at 0 life (the "final blow").
 This is tracked with a `defeated` flag on PlayerState.
 - **DON!!
 System (Oct 29, 2025):** Each player has 10 DON!! cards.
 DON!! can be attached to cards for +1000 power per DON!!.
 DON!! is managed through don_deck (10 cards), don_pool (total accumulated), active_don (available this turn), and attached_don (per-card bonuses).
 - **Life Cards (Oct 29, 2025):** Life cards are the top X cards from the deck (where X = leader's life value), placed face-down under the leader at game start.
 When the leader takes damage, life cards are removed.